nick-luedde/asv/README.md

 # AppsSchemaValidation

-Apply an schema to arbitraty js.
+Apply a schema to any arbitraty js variable/object.
 Just copy the [AppsSchemaValidation.js](AppsSchemaValidation.js) file into your project to get started.

 ## Using the library